-- Next or related articles to feature based from plugins in CMS
+- Next or related articles based on what they’re currently reading

 3) Landing pages to profile your audience

-Once you have attracted site visitors with your content or other offers, you need a landing page builder to profile your audience and then add them to your list.
+Once you have attracted site visitors with your content or other offers, you need to create a landing page to profile your audience and add them to your list.

-Of course, how you craft the headline, copy, images and individual fields forming page will make a huge difference to the conversion to sign-up.
-This where another form of automation, AB testing of different versions, will come in handy.
+Of course, how you craft the headline, copy, images and individual fields form page will make a huge difference to the sign-up conversions.
+This is where another form of automation, AB testing of different versions, will come in handy.

 4) Welcome sequence

-Most businesses won’t want to use 5 emails in their welcome sequence, but hopefully this example shows why more than one may be a good idea!
+Most businesses won’t want to use six emails in their welcome sequence, but hopefully this example shows why more than one may be a good idea!